-An important member of the successful Sheffield Wednesday team of the 80s and early 90s, Nigel Worthington retired from playing in 1998 after joining Blackpool initially as player manager.
+An important member of the successful Sheffield Wednesday team of the 1980s and early 1990s, Nigel Worthington retired from playing in 1998 after a season in a player-manager role at Blackpool.

-In 2007 Worthington was back in football as caretaker manager at Leicester City but wasn’t offered the job on a permanent basis despite leading them to Championship safety.
+In 2007 Worthington made a return to football as caretaker manager at Leicester City but wasn’t offered the job on a permanent basis despite leading them to Championship safety.

-Later that year Worthington was appointed as the new manager of Northern Ireland, a role which he had until 2011 when he resigned after a poor Euro 2012 qualifying campaign.
+Later that year he was appointed manager of Northern Ireland, a role which he had until 2011 when he resigned after a poor Euro 2012 qualifying campaign.

-He left the club in October 2014 after results left the club one place above the relegation places.
+He left the club in October 2014 after a series of poor results left the club one place above the relegation places.

 Back to Sheffield Wednesday